 Simply follow the “Years Worked” column to find your appropriate multiple.
-For example, if you're 30 years old with no work experience because you spent your 20s getting a PhD, your target net worth multiple is 0!
+For example, if you're 30 years old with no work experience because you spent your 20s getting a PhD, your target net worth multiple is 0.

-I have found I get much more pushback from folks in their 20s and 30s than folks in their 40s and beyond.
+I get much more pushback on my net worth targets from folks in their 20s and 30s than folks in their 40s and beyond.
 The reason is because when we are young, we think we know what we don't know.
-We are more arrogant, more stubborn, more know-it-all.
-As we age, we see the positive effects of compounding that really starts to snowball with a larger financial nut.
+We are more arrogant, more stubborn, and less experienced.

 Easier To Live On Less When Older

 Being able to comfortably live on less is one of the biggest reasons why it's easier to hit higher net worth target multiples as you age.
 The older you get, the desires of your youth slowly fade away because you've been there, done that.